Jay-study-nildana/CSharpWorkShopforBucksCollegeGroup/LearningDiary.md

 1. more github : https://www.youtube.com/watch?v=VgUESSJLj9Y
 1. more github : https://www.youtube.com/watch?v=CU5LNdZ-FOM

+# July 4th 2023 Day 7

+Next Week : Final Session

+if else
+for loop
+general advice about where to go with C Sharp in the future Thoughts about Microsoft MVP
+Thoughts about Imagine Cup
+Any other questions and stuff.
+Wrapping up

 # June 29th 2023 Day 6

 Resuming from last time.